pluralsight/guides/a-beginners-guide-to-jquery/article.md

 ## The Can Do Method

 jQuery has a method that can do anything.
-It is named `each`, and you use whenever you need a quick custom method, but only need it once, so defining a plugin would be overkill.
+It is named `each`, and you use it whenever you need a quick custom method, but only need it once, so defining a plugin would be overkill.

 You invoke the `each` method like any normal jQuery method, and pass it a function that defines the custom logic you want to apply.
 The function is invoked for each element.
 It receives the iteration index as an argument, and you can reference the element itself as `this`.